Protoser/Changed-Multiplayer/README.md

 The server should now start and run on your machine.

-The server automatically runs on port 6969 so you have to open the port on your router.
+The server automatically runs on port 6969 so you have to open the port (tcp) on your router.

 ## Starting Game

-To start/run the game you need the game in steam and have steam running. (not game from steam)

-After starting steam you can run the file with the name "Game.exe", this will launch the game on your device.
-(Windows only)
+Now with the server up and running you can go into steam and lauch changed.
+If you have no previous saves you cannot join a game so quickly go into the main menu and create a new game.